influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/_index.md

 ---
-title: Migrate data to the InfluxDB Cloud Serverless
+title: Migrate data to InfluxDB Cloud Serverless
 description: >
   Migrate data from InfluxDB powered by TSM (OSS, Enterprise, or Cloud) to InfluxDB Cloud Serverless.